“Come to me, all who are weary and burdened, and I will give you rest.” ~Jesus

 “Good.
 Because I don’t like it when you drink, and me and Mommy have to shop by ourselves.”

 So today, my friends, know this: Your kids are watching.
-They are looking to you for EVERYTHING.
-They are looking to you for how to handle all of their problems, for how to treat people, and HOW TO LIVE THEIR LIVES!
+They are looking to you for everything!
+They are looking to you for how to handle all of their problems, for how to treat people, and how to live their lives!
 You will be responsible for how they turn out.
-Begin to allow God to transform your life, for their benefit.
+Begin to allow God to transform your life for their benefit!
 LET HIM MOLD YOU.
-LET HIM FORM YOU INTO THE IMAGE OF CHRIST!
-It may not be drinking that you struggle with, it could be anything.
+LET HIM FORM YOUR ACTIONS AND ATTITUDES INTO THE IMAGE OF CHRIST!
+If you’re a believer, He’s already there, just let Him come out!
+It may not be drinking you struggle with, it could be anything.
 But whatever it is that your kids keep asking you to change…change it.
 They trust you.
-Today is YOUR DAY–the day you positively alter the life and future of your children, for the better, forever!
+Today is your day!
+Today is your family’s day!
+Today is the day you positively alter the life and future of your children, for the better, forever!

-A prayer for you: Good morning, Lord.
-THANK YOU for this day!
+A prayer for you: Good morning, Heavenly Father.
+Thank you for this day!
 Thank you for my sobriety!
 Thank you for helping me destroy my addiction on May 8th, 2014!
-You’ve proven to me that the Bible is true; that I really CAN do all things through Christ’s strength IN me!
+You’ve proven to me that the Bible is true–I really CAN do all things through Christ’s strength in me!
 I NEVER THOUGHT I WOULD QUIT DRINKING!
 AND NOW LOOK!
 BOOOOOOOM BABY!!!!
 Right now, I lift up all who are reading this, directly to you.
-For those who are deep into an addiction, or struggle with a bad, destructive habit–HELP THEM.
+For those who are deep into an addiction or struggle with a bad, destructive habit–HELP THEM.
 They’ve tried a thousand times to quit, AND THEY CAN’T!
 I couldn’t quit either.
-And you don’t want us to so much quit, but instead, to BEGIN!
+You don’t want us to so much quit, but instead, to BEGIN!
 You want us to begin a brand new life WITH you!
-You want us to be transformed by the renewing of our minds.
-Teach them HOW to begin doing this!
+You want us to be transformed by the renewing of our minds!
+Teach them how to do this!
 Send new people into their lives!
 REMOVE the people who you want gone!
-Let them know that you love them EXACTLY as they are!
-But also, let them know you have a MUCH better plan for their lives, WITHOUT THIS.
-Speak to their souls and let them know when they DO break free, you will actually USE their past addictions and struggles FOR GOOD!
+Let them know you love them EXACTLY as they are!
+But also, let them know you have a MUCH better plan for their lives, WITHOUT THIS!
+Speak to their souls and let them know you will actually USE their past addictions and struggles for good!
 NONE OF IT GETS WASTED!
 YOU USE IT!
 Tell them!
-Let them know that you’ll use this pain for an eternal, GOOD purpose–for THEIR PURPOSE, and testimony!
-Today is the day they break free!
+Let them know that you’ll recycle this pain into an eternal, GOOD purpose–THEIR PURPOSE and testimony!
+Today is the day they begin being their true selves!
 I pray this in Jesus’ name!
-Amen!
+Amen.